StetHD/tarifa-book/project/index.md

 # Anatomy of a tarifa project

-This is what a tarifa project for ios and android using the default project template looks like - **bold for editable files** -
+This is what a tarifa project for ios and android — using the default project template — looks like (**bold for editable files**):

 <pre>
 |-- <b>tarifa.json</b>                     /* project definition */